Tips for Algorithmic Exams

 2. Practicality

-Of course, if you prefer not to work directly on the website, you can use my VSCode or JetBrains plugin for practicing.
-These plugins are perfectly integrated with my website content.
+Of course, if you really don't want to solve problems on the website, you can use my VSCode or JetBrains plugin for solving problems.
+These plugins are perfectly integrated with the content on my website.

-Next, I will introduce some practical "tricks" and debugging techniques to comprehensively increase your chances of passing coding tests.
+Next, I'll introduce some practical "tricks" and debugging techniques to comprehensively improve your chances of passing coding assessments.